GBlackwell1/Minesweeper/README.md

 # Minesweeper
-Minesweeper from scratch, all in one class
+Minesweeper from scratch, all in one class (FRESHMAN YEAR PROJECT)

 I made this project as a refresher over winter break of 2021.
 I'm sure I could go back now and make it much better, but I don't have time.